Nespresso, Tassimo or Dolce Gusto?

 How does it work?

 Illy claims that the 'magic resides in a revolutionary two-phase extraction process'.
-Unlike other capsules that are pierced, the flow of water is controlled through a top opening that gradually infuses its way through a compressed block of ground coffee and releases slowly through a filter and hole at the bottom of the capsule, to produce the espresso.
+Unlike other capsules that are pierced, the flow of water is controlled through a top opening, and the water gradually infuses its way through a compressed block of ground coffee and releases slowly through a filter and hole at the bottom of the capsule, to produce the espresso.

 What about recycling?